primerates/PrimeRateLanding/replit.md

         - **Same 16 fields and formatting** as Add Vendor card
         - **Controls**: Clear Filters (px-3.5 py-1.5 text-sm), Search Vendors, Minimize, Close buttons
         - **Results Table**: Same structure as Add Vendor results, displays when search criteria filled
+        - **Auto-Minimize Charts**: Chart cards automatically minimize when Search is triggered
       - **Mutual Exclusivity & Auto-Close**:
         - Only one vendor card (Add or Search) can be open at a time - displays warning if other is open
         - When Add Entry clicked with Search card open, Search card automatically closes before Add Vendor opens